 Nathan Scott – Nathan has been around guns since he can remember.
 His father always taught him to respect guns and use safety when handling them.
 Nathan enjoys shooting and hunting.
 He believes that guns are vital to our safety and are good recreation.
 He believes that everyone needs to be educated on gun safety.

-The purpose of this organization shall be the encouragement of pistol shooting among members, with a view toward a better knowledge on their part of the safe handling and proper care of firearms, as well as improved marksmanship.
+The purpose of this organization shall be the encouragement of safe shooting among members, with a view toward a better knowledge on their part of the safe handling and proper care of firearms, as well as improved marksmanship.
 It shall be our further objective and purpose to promote the development of the characteristics of honesty, good fellowship, self-discipline, team play and self-reliance, which are the essentials of good sportsmanship and the foundation of true patriotism.

 - Dues are payable on or before April 1st of each year.
-Failure to pay by said date shall place a member in arrears.

 - All fees are subject to change; however, any changes will only take effect on April 1st of each year.
 Members will be notified of any change prior to the time of membership renewal of each year.